zachlatta/school/sophomore/world-history/notes/1-the-neolithic-revolution-and-the-birth-of-civilization.md

 * Some of the most sophisticated prefarming settlements were those of the Natufian complex, which extended over much of present-day Palestine, Israel, Jordan, and Lebanon.
-  * Climate changes between 12,000 and 11,000 BC enabled wild grains to flourish in the area.
+  * Climate changes between 12,000 and 11,000 BCE enabled wild grains to flourish in the area.
-  * Between 10,500 and 8000 BC the Natufian culture flourished.
+  * Between 10,500 and 8000 BCE the Natufian culture flourished.
     * Population densities reached as high as six to seven times those of other early Neolithic communities.
   * There is evidence that Natufian society was matrilocal and matrilineal.